5 Best Georgetown Tours in Washington DC

 Touring Georgetown| ©Fatma Şenses

 On these tours your guide will usually ask you if you want to visit a specific site of interest to you.
 If you do not have something in mind, the guide will offer you a fairly complete itinerary so that you will get to know most of the iconic sites of Georgetown.
-In addition, you will appreciate the architecture of the neighborhood and its pre-revolutionary buildings.
+In addition, you will appreciate the neighborhood's architecture and pre-revolutionary buildings.
 You will also learn about the post-Civil War African-American community.
-If you are interested in this topic, I recommend a visit to the Museum of African American History in Washington D.C.
+If you are interested in this topic, I recommend visiting the Museum of African American History in Washington D.C.

 Details of interest